 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Promotions provide an incentive for the consumer to engage with a brand by using a range of added direct or indirect benefits, usually on a temporary basis, to make the brand more attractive.
-This means promotional marketing covers a wide range of techniques from simple ‘buy one get one free’ offers to multi-stage competitions with online votes and judging panels.
+This means promotional marketing covers a wide range of techniques from simple ‘buy one get one free’ offers and discounts, to prize promotions including instant wins, prize draws and competitions.

-The Code applies to all stages of the promotion, not just the initial marketing and applies anywhere that a promotion appears (including social media).
+The Code applies to all stages of the promotion, not just the initial marketing and applies anywhere that a promotion appears.
 The specific rules which are relevant will depend on the kind of promotion being run but the core principles are the same whether it’s a discount voucher offer or a long term loyalty scheme.

 This guidance gives a brief summary of the key points and where to get more information.